-While sometimes blurred, ADA compliance and compliance with building code are not the same thing.
-When determining what access is required for your project, it is important to understand how they work together and what distinctions exist.
+While the line between them sometimes blurs, ADA compliance and building code compliance are not the same.
+When determining what kind of elevator access you require for your project, it is important to understand how ADA and building codes work together, and what distinctions exist.

 What is ADA Compliance?